pranav-prakash/BTGisterPost/README.md

 I have not tested on Xcode 6 but assuming there haven't been too many changes it should work fine there also.
 Add the necessary DVTCompatibilityUUIDs to the info.plist file (run "defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID" to find it).

-## What is this (edit from original Readme file)\*
+## What is this (edit from original Readme file)

-A small plug-in for Xcode 5.\* that allows for posting of Gist's directly from Xcode.
+A small plug-in for Xcode 5 that allows for posting of Gist's directly from Xcode.

 ### Getting started